-Aside removing the requirement for ankle ROM, another benefit is the ability to target your VMO (tear drop muscle of your quads) more directly due to the angle that a slant board places you in.
+Aside from removing the requirement for ankle ROM, another benefit is the ability to target your VMO (teardrop muscle of your quads) more directly due to the angle that a slant board places you in.
 This allows you to strengthen the muscles around the knee to become a more durable athlete.

 What angle should a slant board be?

 Some slant boards allow you to adjust the board to suit.
-Instead of focusing on angle, think about the intended outcome.
-There should be enough enable that allows you to get into a deep squat and target the end range of your knee and hip joints.
+Instead of focusing on an angle, think about the intended outcome.
+There should be enough enabled that allows you to get into a deep squat and target the end range of your knee and hip joints.

 When shouldn’t you use a slant board?